LL.M. Programs F.A.Q.

 Yes, all transcripts submitted in applications must be accompanied by an English translation if they are not in English.
 Transcript records must include coursework with grades issued for each course.
 Applicants who join a program at the UW will be required to have their official transcript sent in, with a translation, for verification.
 Translations must be literal, complete versions of original records, and translated fully and accurately by a university, government official, or an official translation service authorized to translate academic documents.
 You cannot do your own translation.

-What are the funding options for an LLM?
+What are the tuition rates and funding options for an LL.M.?